The launch of Integrity Ambassadors club in Secondary Schools!

-Over twelve (12) integrity ambassadors clubs under the stewardship of RUFI-U Integrity department were yesterday the 5th October 2016 officially launched at Kasese Secondary School in Kasese Municipality.
+Over twelve (12) integrity ambassadors clubs under the stewardship of RUFI-U Integrity department was launched on 5th October 2016 officially launched at Kasese Secondary School in Kasese Municipality.

 The function was preside over by the senior inspectorate officer under the office of the director of education and prevention of corruption in the office of the inspector general of government (IGG).in her presentation, the officer, Monica Mutesi Balikudembe called on the participants to promote a corrupt free environment since it was the basis for forming the clubs in schools.
 She interpreted the club constitution to participants encouraging them to be role models to the community where they live.
 The schools that attended included; St. Mary’s High School, Kyarumba Islamic centre, Mutanywana sec. school, King Jesus College Mubuku, Kithoma peas high school, Mubuku Valley Sec. school, St. padre pio voc.sec.
 School, Asam Model Sec.
 School, Bright academy sec. school among others and the launch was fully funded by the inspectorate of government (IG).